 K2– university wellbeing practitioner

-L– one of my friends, who I needed to bring with me to some meetings.
+L– a close friend who I needed to bring with me to some meetings.

 C1– first mental health assessor at the community services.